NASA-AMMOS/MMGIS/docs/pages/APIs/JavaScript/JavaScript_API.md

 # JavaScript API

+A client side API for use when using MMGIS embedded as an iframe.
 The `src/essence/mmgisAPI/mmgisAPI.js` file exposes functions that can be called using the global `window.mmgisAPI` object.

 ## Layer Control